Does this test have other names?

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 The lab technician places thrombin from humans or cows in your plasma sample and records the number of seconds needed for it to form a clot.
-A normal thrombin time is 11.3 to 18.5 seconds.
+A normal thrombin time is about 14 to 19 seconds.

-A longer thrombin time can be caused by proteins in the blood from the health conditions multiple myeloma or amyloidosis.
-Or it could be caused by antibodies that developed from earlier exposure to bovine thrombin.
+A longer thrombin time can be caused by proteins in the blood from multiple myeloma or amyloidosis.
+Or it could be caused by antibodies to cow thrombin.

 How is this test done?

-The test requires a blood sample, which is drawn through a needle from a vein in your arm.
+The test is done with a blood sample.
+A needle is used to draw blood from a vein in your arm or hand.
 The sample is placed in a tube containing a chemical that keeps it from clotting.

 Does this test pose any risks?